oneam/harris/README.md

 If I had more time I would implement a method to cascade the enqueue calls so that the the events are still coordinated but the code is less redundant.
 I have an idea how, but haven't found time to implement it.

+I couldn't keep the CPU version of the code working on my system.
+It kept dying with a strange error code "Illegal Instruction: 4" and Google was only vaguely helpful.

 ## OpenCV